 You are never required to play a card.
 In fact, if you use one every turn, you'll probably run out of cards.
-When you move without playing a card, you follow all the normal rules of chess . . . subject to all Continuing Effect cards in play!
+When you move without playing a card, you follow all the normal rules of chess . . . subject to any continuing effects of cards already played!